NicolaSpadari/shopify-api-exercise/README.md

 App will launch on `http://localhost:5137`

+A live version, hosted on Netlify, is also available at https://shopify.nicolaspadari.dev

 ## Project structure

 - The app is built with [ViteJS](https://vitejs.dev) + Vue 3 + composition APIs + TypeScript